Louisville Women's Basketball v Iowa | NCAA Second Round

 1996-97: Western Kentucky (assistant coach)

 Is the winningest coach in program history with a 181-70 record in seven seasons, boasting a 76-38 mark in league play; Louisville is averaging 25.9 victories per year, the most in program history

-Has directed Louisville to a pair of national runner-up finishes (2009, 2013); in leading Louisville to six NCAA Tournament appearances, the program has reached the NCAA Sweet 16 five times and the NCAA Elite Eight three times
+Has directed Louisville to a pair of national runner-up finishes (2009, 2013); in leading Louisville to six NCAA Tournament appearances, the program has reached at least the NCAA Sweet 16 five times and at least the NCAA Elite Eight three times